Skip to main content

 6. Set IP Address

 Select "Use the following IP address" and manually enter the IP address, subnet mask, and default gateway.
-Ensure the IP address is within the same subnet and does not conflict with the IP address of any other device.
+Ensure the IP address is within the same subnet and does not conflict with any other device's IP address.

 Select Use the following IP address